Focus on...

 Charles-Philippe Lienemann graduated at the University of Geneva (Switzerland) in 1993.
 He then joined University of Lausanne (Switzerland) within the group of D. Perret and Prof. J-C. Bünzli for his

-Nicolas Ferrando graduated from Ecole Nationale Supérieure des Ingénieurs en Génie Chimique (Toulouse) with a Chemical Engineering degree, followed by a PhD in Chemistry from Université Paris XI.
-He
+Nicolas Ferrando is graduated of Ecole Nationale Supérieure des Ingénieurs en Génie Chimique (Toulouse) with a Chemical Engineering master degree, followed by a PhD in Chemistry from Université Paris

 The Carnot IFPEN Ressources Energétiques (RE) brings together 14 of IFP Energies nouvelles’ laboratories.
 Awarded the Carnot label in 2020, it maintains strong ties with the socio-economic world, both in France and internationally, and actively contributes to the Carnot Institute network.
 The Carnot IFPEN RE addresses the challenges associated with